Moegamat-Tauriq-Osman/Task-Management-App/README.md

 - **Inline comments** (`//`)
   Found inside controllers, models, and seeders to provide context for business logic and explain critical operations or decisions.

-These practices help keep the codebase clean, understandable, and easy to maintain.